This page contains these sections:

 What are double yolked eggs?

-Double yolkers (eggs containing two yolks) tend to come from young hens whose hormone system has not yet fully developed.
-It is quite rare for an egg to be ‘double yolked’ and, although we can’t be specific, the instance of double yolkers is thought to be less than 0.1%.
+Double yolkers (eggs containing two yolks) tend to come from younger hens whose hormone systems are still naturally developing.
+It is very rare for an egg to be ‘double yolked’ and, although we cannot be specific, the instance of double yolkers is thought to be less than 0.1%.
 However, because all the hens in a flock are the same age, it is not unusual to find more than one double yolker in a box.